appenmaier/s4hana/docs/rap-cookbook/extend-bo.md

   composition [0..*] of ZR_Booking as _Bookings
 //highlight-end
 {
   key travel_uuid     as TravelUuid,
       travel_id       as TravelId,
+      agency_id       as AgencyId,
       customer_id     as CustomerId,
       begin_date      as BeginDate,
       end_date        as EndDate,
-      description           as Description,
       @Semantics.amount.currencyCode: 'CurrencyCode'
+      booking_fee     as BookingFee,
+      @Semantics.amount.currencyCode: 'CurrencyCode'
       total_price     as TotalPrice,
       currency_code   as CurrencyCode,
+      description     as Description,
+      status          as Status,

+      /* Administrative Data */
       created_by      as CreatedBy,
       created_at      as CreatedAt,
-      local_last_changed_by as LocalLastChangedBy,
-      local_last_changed_at as LocalLastChangedAt,
+      last_changed_by as LastChangedBy,
       last_changed_at as LastChangedAt,

 //highlight-start
       /* Associations */